Dhammika Niroshana

-Dhammika Niroshana (born 22 February 1983), is a former Sri Lankan cricketer.
+Hinidumage Dhammika Niroshana (22 February 1983 – 16 July 2024) was a Sri Lankan cricketer.
 He made his debut for the Sri Lanka Under 19s against Singapore in 2000.
-He continued playing Under 19 Test and ODI cricket for 2 years (captaining the side on ten occasions, but winning only one match) before making his senior First-class debut; for the Sri Lanka Schools XI.
+He continued playing Under 19 Test and ODI cricket for two years (captaining the side on ten occasions, but winning only one match) before making his senior First-class debut; for the Sri Lanka Schools XI.
 He went on to appear in domestic Sri Lankan cricket for Chilaw Marians Cricket Club and Galle Cricket Club.
+He was an old boy of Sri Devananda College, Ambalangoda.

-He played as a bowler, with a healthy bowling average of under 30 in First-class, List A and both Under 19 forms of the game.
+Niroshana played as a bowler, with a healthy bowling average of under 30 in First-class, List A and both Under 19 forms of the game.

+Niroshana was murdered on 16 July 2024, when he was shot dead in front of his home in Kandewatte, Ambalangoda.
+He was 41.